Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

-With more than 520 shops, a wide variety of eateries, the country’s biggest indoor amusement park, a 1.3-million-gallon aquarium, connected hotels, and other unique attractions, Mall of America isn’t like most other malls in America.
+With more than 520 shops, a wide variety of eateries, the country’s biggest indoor amusement park, and other unique attractions, Mall of America differs from most other malls.
 No wonder it’s one of the top tourist attractions in the United States, welcoming approximately 40 million visitors annually.

 Have You Visited Mall of America?